Darkness. Brokenness. Evil. Sickness.

-I’m not going to recount the news cycles of the last few weeks, but if you’ve scrolled the headlines, you’ve seen enough to make your heart break or anger spark, more so if events hit close to home.
+I’m not going to recount the news cycles of the last few weeks, but if you’ve scrolled the headlines, you’ve seen enough to make your heart break, anxiety rise, or anger spark, more so if events hit close to home.

-Or maybe you’re becoming numb to tales of violence, bigotry, and hatred, and that scares you because you’re one of those who truly cares about others.
+Or maybe you’re becoming numb to tales of pain, violence, and hatred, and that scares you because you’re one of those who truly cares about others.
 Now, you wonder, What do I do?
-How do I even pray in a world that seems bent on destruction?
+How do I even pray in a world that seems on the verge of destruction?

 I’m right there with you, fighting the urge to despair.
 Where is goodness in such a world?
 Frankly, finding that spiritual fruit seems like looking for blackberries but coming up with brambles.